phoebezyla/890-602_proj/docs/about.md

+# About

+This is a project intended to speed up / ease the process to creating maps with HAWC data.
+In order to follow this process, you need to have an account on the UMD cluster and AERIE installed -- check the `software-help` slack channel if needed.
+There is some documentation on the HAWC wiki as well.

+Cuts files are on github and can be found on UMD cluster. `.fits.gz` data files are only on cluster -- too big to host elsewhere.

 These are the scripts and fhit cut files to make fhit maps (including background estimation).
 The scripts assume that the chunks are already made, and the `$CONFIG_HAWC` parameter is correctly set.
 Much of this repository has been modified from Kelly Malone's ground parameter map-making repository (https://gitlab.com/hawc-observatory/analysis-scripts/map-making/-/tree/master/counts-maps/GP-scripts?ref_type=heads).